Brazilian, U.S. military leaders emphasize partnerships at JRTC

 |0

-This work, Brazilian, U.S. military leaders emphasize partnerships at JRTC [Image 2 of 2], by Leanne Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Brazilian, U.S. military leaders emphasize partnerships at JRTC, by Donald Sparks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT